-The interest rate risk exposure is mainly from changes in fixed rate and floating interest rates.
-The interest from financial liabilities and financial assets is not significant.
+The interest rate risk exposure is from changes in fixed interest rates and floating interest rates and it mainly concerns financial liabilities.
+The interest from financial assets including cash balances is not significant.

 11G.
 Foreign currency risk

 The company has no significant exposure to foreign currencies as its operations are substantially denominated in Singapore dollar, which is also its functional currency.